Clearwater Wrongful Death Lawyer

 - Fight back when the insurance company offers less compensation than you deserve

 You deserve time to grieve your loss without worrying about how you’ll put food on the table.
-Let our Clearwater personal injury lawyers take the lead in protecting your financial future.
+Let our Clearwater injury attorneys take the lead in protecting your financial future.
 There’s no cost to ask for help.
 Just give us a call to schedule your free consultation today.

 Overview of Clearwater Wrongful Death Laws

 An action for wrongful death may be justified if your loved one was killed because of someone else’s negligence.
 In other words, you may be entitled to sue if someone else was careless or reckless and caused an accident, including a car accident or truck accident.

 Under the Florida wrongful death law, you’re entitled to sue for damages if your loved one would have been eligible to file a personal injury lawsuit if the injury hadn’t been fatal.